 Check-in Time on Day 1 of Each Safari

 You will be required to check in at Johannesburg Airport on Day 1 of each safari, at 9.00am.
-If your international flight does not allow you to do this and you need to arrive in Africa a day earlier, we can arrange overnight accommodation at a 4-star hotel within the airport complex e.g. at Peermont Mondior Hotel.
-The cost of this accommodation will be approximately US$200/person sharing or US$250/person unshared and is additional to the safari cost.
-If you require this pre-safari accommodation, please contact either Janet or Nick Missikos on +61 8 9221 9977 or send an email to email@example.com or firstname.lastname@example.org
+If your international flight does not allow you to do this and you need to arrive in Africa earlier, we can arrange overnight accommodation at a 4-star hotel within the airport complex e.g. at Peermont Mondior Hotel.
+The cost of this accommodation will be US$150/person sharing or US$300/person unshared and is additional to the safari cost.
+Please note, the check-in time at the hotel is 15.00hrs and those arriving in Johannesburg very early in the morning and requiring immediate access to the hotel room, will need to book an extra night.
+If you require this pre-safari accommodation, please contact Nick Missikos on +61 8 9221 9977 or send an email to email@example.com

 Costs, Terms of Payment, How to Register, Separate Canon Deed Poll & Visas

 - The cost per photo safari is: US$9,975.00 per person, twin share, (or the equivalent in AU$ at the time of making the final payment), excluding international flights to/from Africa.

 - A single supplement of US$2,500 (or the equivalent in AU$ when registering) applies, if specifically requested.
 Please note this single supplement applies to each safari and is payable, in full, at the time of registration.
 If you are a single traveller we will do our best to find a suitable person to share the room/tent.
 If we are unable to find a suitable person, you will be placed in a single room and charged the single supplement fee.
 Note, there are only two unshared rooms/tents available per safari, in each camp.